rockettheme/docs/Docs/wordpress/themes/sirocco/demo_thirdfullwidth.md

 ##### Simple Provider

-We used the **Simple Provider** to enable us to create custom RokSprocket content without having to create separate articles or pages to do so.
+We used the **Simple Provider** to enable us to create custom RokSprocket content without having to create separate posts or pages to do so.
 Here are the details of one of the **Simple Items** in the **Featured Article List**.

 | Option | Setting                                            |
 | :----- | :-------------------------------------------       |